TykTechnologies/tyk/integration/smoke-tests/README.md

 Run it as `./test.sh <version>`.
 Depends on `<version>` being available in Docker Hub.
 See `plugin-compiler/test.sh`.

 The plugin adds a header `Foo: Bar` to all requests.

-## Python plugins
-The `bundler` service serves two purposes:
-- compiles src/middleware.py using src/manifest.json using `tyk bundle`.
-This is done during the build phase.
-- serves `bundle.zip` from `tyk bundle` for the `gw` service

-The plugin adds a header `Foo: Bar` to all requests.

-Run it as `./test.sh <version>`.
-Depends on `<version>` being available in Docker Hub.
-See `python-plugins/test.sh`.